uraikus/Uraikus/index.md

 Welcome to the personal website of Uraikus.
-I have a few projects I'm working on below:
+All the projects below have been developed singlehandedly.

-# Active Projects
+# Personal Projects

 [Uraikus IDE](https://ide.uraik.us) - An IDE that minifies and singlefies projects into a single .html file with a virtual file system.
 I use this on various networks that can be hard to acquire better software.